harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 ```

 ```
-The number of Race 2 unique CRNs are:
+The number of UK2 unique CRNs are:
 0
 The number of BC-16 genes extracted is:
 0